by Hareendran Kallinkeel

 “Ani always kept telling me about you during our chat sessions.
 I knew you were the only one he really cared for.”
 The message went on.

-Beads of sweat began to flow down his temples, and drop onto his lashes, burning his eyes.
+Beads of sweat began to flow down his forehead and drop onto his lashes, burning his eyes.
 “The Promised Land was a myth… a handiwork of sadistic cyber bullies.
 Steer away before it’s too late…”

 Vinod envisioned the warm, blue seawater gleaming as sunlight frolicked on the ripples created by a seal cub, swimming towards a nearby rock.
 Suddenly, the water exploded into a silvery splash as the predator grabbed its prey.
 Flesh tore, bones crushed, and scarlet spewed from the bubbles bursting on the surface…